PatrickWalker/gopher-it/topics/testing/README.md

 }
 ```
 [playground](https://play.golang.org/p/h1fqjmrxahs)
 t.Run is us calling a sub test.
-That's why we have the name too this allows us to get quicker feedback when something fails
+That's why we have the name too this allows us to get quicker feedback when something fails.

+As I mentioned data driven testing is a technique more than a golang feature.
+We're covering it here because it's so prevalent in the golang community but you could easily apply this to another language.
+The advantage is less technical and more about reuse/readability

+# Exercise 2

+> Turning the Tables
+I did something else poorly.
+Write some table driven tests to show just how stinky the email parse function really is

+* Email Parse  [source][eps] / [playground][epp]
+* Exercise template: [source][t2s] / [playground][t2p]
+* Example solution: [source][s2s] / [playground][s2p]

 ## Are you mocking me?
 No. I mean I'm really not because mocking isn't something that's part of the test lib in Go.